binarybottle/optimize_layouts/keyboards/README_keyboards.md

 For the following, we:
   - Assume bilateral symmetry in left- and right-hand ergonomics.
-  - Focus on the 24 most frequent letters in English: etaoinsrhldcumfpgwybvkxj (not q or z)
-  - Focus on the 24 keys in, above, and below the home row.
+  - Focus on the 24 keys in, above, and below the home row:
-    FDRSEVAWCQXZJKULIM;O,P./ (not ' or [)
+    FDRSEVAWCQXZJKULIM;O,P./ (qwerty keys, excluding ' and [).
-  - Arrange letters in two stages (more detail below).
+  - Focus on the 24 most frequent letters in English to assign to the 24 keys: etaoinsrhldcumfpgwybvkxj (not q or z).
-  - Refer to the "comfort" of a key based on typing research data, with rank order (1 high to 12 low) of estimated key comfort:
+  - Refer to the "comfort" of a key based on typing preference research data, with resulting key comfort ranking 1 (high) to 12 (low) for each hand:
     ╭───────────────────────────────────────────────╮
     │  10 │  7  │  3  │  6  ║  6  │  3  │  7  │  10 │
     ├─────┼─────┼─────┼─────╫─────┼─────┼─────┼─────┤